Eric Carle: Honors and awards

-Carle received numerous honorary degrees from colleges and universities including Williams College in 2016, Smith College in 2014, Appalachian State University in 2013 and Bates College in 2007.
+Carle received numerous honorary degrees from colleges and universities including Williams College in 2016, Amherst College in 2015, Smith College in 2014, Appalachian State University in 2013 and Bates College in 2007.
+In 1998 he received what may be the highest honor a children's author can receive—a visit from Mister Rogers.

-Carle won numerous awards for his work in children's literature, including the Japan Picture Book Award, the Regina Medal and the Lifetime Achievement Award from the Society of Illustrators.
-In 2003, Carle received the Laura Ingalls Wilder Award (now called the Children's Literature Legacy Award), from the professional children's librarians, which recognizes an author or illustrator whose books, published in the US, have made "a substantial and lasting contribution to literature for children".
+Carle won numerous awards for his work in children's literature, including the Japan Picture Book Award, the Regina Medal, the NEA Foundation Award for Outstanding Service to Public Education and the Lifetime Achievement Award from the Society of Illustrators.
+In 2003, Carle received the American Library Association's Laura Ingalls Wilder Award (now called the Children's Literature Legacy Award) which recognizes an author or illustrator whose books have made "a substantial and lasting contribution to literature for children."
 The committee cited Carle's "visual observations of the natural world" and his innovative designs: "Taking the medium of collage to a new level, Carle creates books using luminous colors and playful designs often incorporating an interactive dimension, tactile or auditory discoveries, die-cut pages, foldouts, and other innovative uses of page space."
-In 2010, Carle was a US nominee for the biennial, international Hans Christian Andersen Award, "the highest international recognition given to an author and an illustrator of children's books."

-Google paid tribute to Carle and his book The Very Hungry Caterpillar by asking him to design the logo "Google doodle", introduced on its home page on March 20, 2009, celebrating the first day of spring.
+Google paid tribute to Carle and his book The Very Hungry Caterpillar by asking him to design the "Google Doodle" for its home page of March 20, 2009, celebrating the first day of spring.

-In 2019, a jumping spider mimicking a caterpillar was named in Carle's honor, to commemorate the 50th anniversary of the publication of The Very Hungry Caterpillar, and to celebrate his 90th birthday.
+In 2019, a jumping spider that mimics the appearance and movements of a caterpillar was named in Carle's honor to commemorate the 50th anniversary of the publication of The Very Hungry Caterpillar and to celebrate Carle's 90th birthday.

-The Frist Art Museum of Nashville, Tennessee's exhibition "Eric Carle's Picture Books: Celebrating 50 Years of The Very Hungry Caterpillar" was on display from October 18, 2019, through February 23, 2020.
+In Nashville, the Frist Art Museum's exhibition "Eric Carle's Picture Books: Celebrating 50 Years of The Very Hungry Caterpillar" was on display from October 18, 2019 through February 23, 2020.

 In November 2019, Carle sold his publishing rights to Penguin Random House.